jagannathan-lab/jagannathan-lab.github.io/aboutus.md

 **Scientists are people first.** Scientific research is a marathon, not a sprint.
 I encourage you to make good work-life choices that promote your personal and mental well-being, while allowing you to meet your professional goals in a timely manner.
 This is not easy.
 But I am always available to discuss ways to make this happen.

-**Success, as defined by you.** There are as many ways to succeed in science, as there are ways to fail.
+**Success, as defined by you.** There are as many ways to succeed in science as there are ways to fail.
 Even the definition of success and failure could be different for different folks.
 We all started at different places, walked different paths to get here and our destinations are unique to each of us.
 For the time being, we are sharing the ride.
 Let’s make it fun!

 **We are inclusive.** We welcome diversity of all kinds.
 The lab is a welcoming and inclusive space – there is no place for rudeness, one-upmanship or microaggressions.
 We vow to identify and tackle our implicit biases head on (we all have them!) and to help each other grow as scientists and good citizens.
 We engage in healthy debate to facilitate personal growth, but we do so with mutual respect.
 We are nice to each other.
 We watch out for each other.
 We ensure that everyone belongs.
 We are a team.